 If you still get the prompt that the SIM card is not inserted and that the only available calls are emergency calls, we suggest removing and re-inserting the SIM card.

-2. Remove SIM card from the tray and place it again
+2. Remove the SIM card from the tray and place it again

 Removing and re-inserting the SIM card is another viable step.
 Just make sure to be careful while inserting the SIM ejector tool to avoid damaging the tray or phone’s internals.
 Once you remove the SIM card from the SIM card tray, clean it and ensure that it’s not damaged.
 Also, you can try placing the SIM card in a secondary slot if your device comes with dual-SIM functionality.